Skip to content Skip to main nav

 At Herbert Smith Freehills Kramer, we embrace innovation – for our clients and ourselves – and from innovation, deliver insight and solutions.
 This means we celebrate thinkers who have a firm grasp of the past and present, but with an eye to the future.

-Our Digital Law Group implements this vision: we’re a global team of experts within Herbert Smith Freehills who are dedicated to capitalising on the complex legal problems and opportunities brought about by digitalisation.
+Our Digital Law Group implements this vision: we’re a global team of experts within Herbert Smith Freehills Kramer who are dedicated to capitalising on the complex legal problems and opportunities brought about by digitalisation.
 We’re lawyers but we’re also coders, researchers, writers, and philosophers.
 We value diversity of thought and acquire cutting edge skills and bring new ideas to maturity so that our clients can receive advice from the vanguard.

 The Digital Law Group’s Virtual Experience gives you the opportunity to work on some of the technical problems that we tackle on a daily basis.
 You will learn about connected autonomous vehicles and smart legal contracts, and learn about what happens when technology goes wrong.